palfaiate/WP-Event-Manager/readme.txt

 == Description ==

-WP Job Manager is a **lightweight** job listing plugin for adding job-board like functionality to your WordPress site.
+WP Event Manager is a **lightweight** job listing plugin for adding job-board like functionality to your WordPress site.
 Being shortcode based, it can work with any theme (given a bit of CSS styling) and is really simple to setup.

 = Features =